-The FAA's authority to issue rules regarding aviation safety is found in Title 49 of the United States Code.
-Subtitle I, Section 106 describes the authority of the FAA Administrator.
+The FAA's authority to issue rule regarding aviation safety is found in Title 49 of the United States Code.
+Subtitle I. Section 106 describes the authority of the FAA Administrator.
 Subtitle VII, Aviation Programs, describes in more detail the scope of the agency's authority.
 This rulemaking is promulgated under the authority described in Subtitle VII, Part A, Subpart I, Section 40103.
 Under that section, the FAA is charged with prescribing regulations to assign the use of airspace necessary to ensure the safety of aircraft and the efficient use of airspace.
-This regulation is within the scope of that authority as it would amend Class E airspace at Mountain Home Municipal Airport, Mountain Home, ID, to ensure the safety and management of Instrument Flight Rules (IFR) operations at the airport.
+This regulation is within the scope of that authority as it amends Class E airspace at Schuylkill County/ Joe Zerbey Airport, Pottsville, PA, to support IFR operations in the area.